public-awesome/marketplace-outpost/README.md

 }
 ```

-## Outpost Server
+## Hub

-Outpost Server is also a fork of the ICS721 bridge, and runs on Stargaze.
-It receives messages from Outpost Clients, and communicates with Marketplace.
-For example, if a client sends a message to list an NFT, the server parses the message, and calls `SetAsk {}` on Marketplace.
+Hub is also a fork of the ICS721 bridge, and runs on Stargaze.
+It receives messages from Outposts, and communicates with Marketplace.
+For example, if an outpost sends a message to list an NFT, the Hub parses the message, and calls `SetAsk {}` on Marketplace.

 ## List an NFT on Stargaze Marketplace via Outpost